mozilla/playdoh-docs/packages.rst

 production, then put it in ``requirements/dev.txt``.
 This makes it available to users installing into virtualenvs.

-We also need to add the new package to the vendor lib, since that is what runs in production...
+We also need to add the new package to the vendor-local lib, since that is what runs in production...

 First, we need to add the source.
 There are two ways, depending on how this project is hosted: